peytonl11098/Ultron/_posts/2023-08-21-GitHub_Pages_Tangibles.md

 type: tangibles
 courses: { compsci: {week: 1} }
 ---
+### Pair Showcase
+- Finished Premier League ranking table involving html and javascript, making it interactive (able to change pages and search in key terms).
+- We added a Python Quiz

 ### Summary of Accomplishments
 > Update Blog to contain all hacks.